 The short answer is no. Bid protest litigants have to file a motion for a Temporary Restraining Order (TRO).
 The questions is if on one side the stay is automatic, then why is it on another forum so difficult to have the agency cease procurement activity until the court makes a decision.
 This issue in CICA contracting will not be resolved any time soon.

 The answer is in the statutes that grant jurisdiction to the COFC.
-Until that challenge is resolve, the reality is that the Court will very seldom grant a CICA stay.
+Until that challenge is resolved, the reality is that the Court will very seldom grant a CICA stay.

 For help filing a bid protest, CICA contracting definitions and timeliness issues in a GAO protest or Court of Federal Claims bid protest, call the lawyers at Watson & Associates, LLC at 1-866-601-5518.